Accommodation Strategy for Working Age Adults with Care and Support Needs

 As the framework was recently launched, we’re focused on supporting our framework providers to improve and expand provision in area and currently have no plans to re-open the framework at this time.
 If a consistent and widespread need arises that cannot be met through the existing framework, we may re-open the framework for new providers at a later date.

-View or download Supported Living Framework (Word)
+View or download Supported Living Framework (Word, view in browser or download)

-Contact Us
+Contact us

 If you want to find out more, or have a discussion about any aspect of accommodation for working age adults, please get in touch.
-You can email us at: asccommissioning@centralbedfordshire.gov.uk.
+You can email us at asccommissioning@centralbedfordshire.gov.uk.